mvolkmann/blog/src/swift/SwiftUI.md

 import SwiftUI

-// This is a custom view modifier that gets the size of its content. struct SizeReporter: ViewModifier {
+// This is a custom view modifier that gets the size of its content.
+// TODO: Could you use sizeThatFits in place of this? struct SizeReporter: ViewModifier {
     @Binding var size: CGSize